SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - Distance from the property is calculated and displayed in the popup for each POI.
 - This feature enhances the user experience by providing geographic context to nearby amenities.

+## Deleting a Property from the Frontend by the Seller

+Sellers can delete a property directly from the Listing Detail page if they are the owner.
+Key steps include:
+- A "Delete" button is displayed only if the current user's ID matches the seller's ID.
+- Upon clicking the Delete button, a confirmation dialog is shown.
+- If confirmed, a DELETE request is sent to the backend API at `/api/listings/<id>/delete/`.
+- Upon successful deletion, the seller is redirected to the Listings page to view their updated properties.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**